 - Contributions vary depending on your situation and services.
 Use the Support at Home fee estimator to see how much you may pay towards services in your own home.

-- New funding streams that are part of the program's efforts to provide more comprehensive and flexible support.
-These are:
+- The program includes new funding streams designed to provide more comprehensive and flexible support.
+These include:

 - Short-Term Restorative Care: Offers up to 12 weeks of intensive allied health support to help restore or maintain function.